MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

 ==== first inactive tutorial phase ====

 #===
-say("""welcome to the Trainingenvironment please, try to learn fast.
+say("""welcome to the training environment
+Please, try to learn fast.

-Participants with low Evaluationscores will be given suitable Assignments in the Vats""")
+Participants with low evaluation scores will be given suitable Assignments in the vats""")
 #==
-say("""the Trainingenvironment will display now. take a look at everything and press . afterwards""") showGame1Turn()
+say("""the training environment will display now.
+Take a look at everything and press . afterwards""") showGame1Turn()
 #==
 say("""you are represented by the ＠ Character. find yourself on the screen and press .""")